dennisjoedavid123/innerHour/README.md

-# Employee Directory with Ionic and Node
+# Employee Directory with Ionic , Angular and Node

 Employee directory is a sample application that allows you to look up employees by name, view the details of an employee, call, text, or email an employee.